AdityaPalakurty/Multi-Class-Object-Detecetion-in-Satellite-Imagery/README.md

 ![image](https://github.com/AdityaPalakurty/Multi-Class-Object-Detection-in-Satellite-Imagery/assets/98629876/cfc5ddd9-1420-4092-94af-a1b6a80981d1)

-Multi-class object detection in satellite imagery is a challenging task due to the large size and complexity of the images, as well as the diversity of objects that can be present.
+Multi-Class Object Detection in Satellite Imagery is a challenging task due to the large size and complexity of the images, as well as the diversity of objects that can be present.
 However, deep learning techniques have shown great promise for multi-class object detection in satellite imagery.